atikul-islam-sajib/Other-Tasks/projects/ML Ops/README.md

 ### what is the connection between ml-ops and CI/CD?!

   CI/CD of ML pipelines enables teams to build source code, run tests, and deploy automated pipelines for continuous delivery and training.
-Encompasses model development, deployment, and monitoring.
-Add layers for data versioning, model validation using tools, for examples, MLFlow, TFX, Kubeflow etc.
+Encompasses model development, deployment, and monitoring with respect to adding layers for data versioning, model validation using tools, for examples, MLFlow, TFX, Kubeflow etc.

 ### Describe the MLOps infrastructure stack in two paragraphs?